 Basic Contents of Release Form

-Lastly, there should be a space for the signature of both yourself and the releasor…as well as the signature of a notary.
-You should also include a second page, which is a notary acknowledgement.
+Signature to officiate the document: Lastly, there should be a space for the signature of both yourself and the releasor…as well as the signature of a notary.
+You should also include a second page, which is a notary acknowledgment.

 Release Forms (by State)